 The slip bobber rig is a staple catfish rig for many anglers for a variety of different species of catfish.

 They’re especially popular for those who target channel catfish.
-Slip bobbers can be effective for blue catfish and flathead catfish also in some applications but for channel catfish they’re the “go to” catfish rig for many anglers.
+Slip bobbers can be effective for blue catfish and flathead catfish also in some applications but for channel catfish, they’re the “go-to” catfish rig for many anglers.

-I’ve used slip bobbers extensively off an on over my career as a catfish guide but I rely on the Secret Catfish Rig almost exclusively for channel catfish.
+I’ve used slip bobbers extensively off and on over my career as a catfish guide but I rely on the Secret Catfish Rig almost exclusively for channel catfish.
 The increased sensitivity helps my clients catch more fish and it outperforms slip bobbers every time.

 You need to know how to rig and fish with a slip bobber if you’re going to fish for channel catfish.
 You might also find situations when fishing for blues and flatheads where you’ll want to fish with slip bobbers as well.